shingyeung/contrib/README.md

 [TODO]

 Disclaimer:  Security risks and considerations for opening up your home network to the internet at port 443.
-Do so only if you know of the potential risks or have experience with protecting a web server, which is what NSS is.
+Do so only if you know of the potential risks or have experience with protecting your rpi3 NSS server.

 ## Get your certificate from Letsencrypt